 Why is all this useful?

 Well… it gets us curious about what else is going on at a much deeper level when we interact.
-We become awake and alert to all communication, actively engaging with the environment and others rather than passively half hearing, half observing, not really noticing potential meaning.
+We become awake and alert to all communication.
+As a result we actively engage with the environment and others rather than passively half hearing, half observing, not really noticing potential meaning.

-We become present within our own mind and body – and as a result our experiences become richer.
+This allows us to become present within our own mind and body – and as a result our experiences grow richer.
 We notice our internal responses, thoughts and physiology.
 Questioning our interpretations we become aware that we have influence in how we perceive our world.

 With our thoughts shaping our reality we become more adaptive in our cognisance and as a result we create a greater sense of hope and choice.
 Our values emerge through questioning and through this awareness our life gains purpose.
 Behaviour becomes a facilitator for compassion for both ourselves and for others.
 Our negative emotions become information, whilst those emotions that light us up exist to immerse ourselves fully within – providing resourceful anchors to call upon at any point in time.